anomaly/prestans-docs/source/handlers.rst

 Building and Writing Responses
 ------------------------------

+Each handler method in your prestans REST application must return either a:

+* Python serializable type, these include basic types are iterables
+* Instances of ``prestans.types.DataType`` or subclasses

+Python types are passed directly to the serializer

 .. note:: Data Adapters help you quickly turn you persistent data to REST models instances.